 Cut fruits or vegetables into heart shapes using cookie cutters.
 Not only are these good for breakfast but will also go perfectly into your little one’s lunch box.

 4. Heart Carvings

 Make a heart carving in a toasted piece of bread and fill it with whatever your child loves for breakfast.
-Can be eggs, jam, Nutella, etc. Or if you love to bake you can make cookies with heart carvings the night before.
+Can be eggs, jam, Nutella, etc. Or if you love to bake, make these gorgeous red velvet Valentine cookies the night before.
 It’s a very simple recipe and your kids will be delighted to start their morning with delicious cookies!